Carbon Disclosure Project: Funding

 CDP's funding comes from a combination of government and philanthropic grants (44.4%) and a mixture of membership fees, administrative fees, sponsorships and data licensing.
 In Europe, CDP is around 30% funded by the LIFE programme of the European Commission.

 Relevance of CDP

+Proponents claim that disclosures are helpful for investors, corporations, and regulators in making informed decisions on taking action towards a sustainable economy by measuring and understanding their environmental impact and taking steps to address and limit their risk to climate change, deforestation and water security.